How Big Can My Shed Be?

 - Sheds should not be built forward of any walls at the front of your house.

-- It is not impinging on conservation areas or spaces of outstanding natural beauty or any other government-protected designated land (such as a world heritage site).
+- A shed should not impinging on conservation areas or spaces of outstanding natural beauty or any other government-protected designated land (such as a world heritage site).

 To find out how to build your garden shed, take a look at our instructional video below.